Find Affordable College Courses

 East Hartford, CT

 You’ll join some of the best and brightest minds around you if you attend Goodwin College.
 The school came in at #2 on this year’s Best Child Development & Family Studies Schools in the New England Region list.
-Goodwin is a small private not-for-profit school located in the small city of East Hartford.
+Goodwin is a small private not-for-profit school located in the city of East Hartford.

 The average amount in student loans that human development majors at Goodwin take out is $26,866.

 You’ll be in good company if you decide to attend Massasoit Community College.
 It ranked #3 on our 2023 Best Child Development & Family Studies Schools in the New England Region list.
-Located in the suburb of Brockton, Massasoit Community College is a public college with a medium-sized student population.
+Located in the large suburb of Brockton, Massasoit Community College is a public school with a medium-sized student population.

-The excellent programs at North Shore Community College helped the school earn the #4 place on this year’s ranking of the best human development and family studies schools in the New England Region .
+You’ll be in good company if you decide to attend North Shore Community College.
+It ranked #4 on our 2023 Best Child Development & Family Studies Schools in the New England Region list.
 Located in the large suburb of Danvers, North Shore Community College is a public school with a small student population.

 While working on their degree, human development majors at North Shore Community College accumulate an average of around $9,810 in student debt.